cortsf/cardano-indexer-playground/README.md

 # Description
-**WIP** Collection of easy to use scripts to test and experiment with cardano chain indexers.
+**WIP** Collection of easy to use scripts to quickly setup and experiment with multiple cardano chain indexers.

 # Usage